mavi-server/mavi/database/views/readme.md

-# views for high performance queries
+# Views for more advanced queries